kief/infrastructure-as-code.com/_patterns/core-stack/template-stack.md

-:source-highlighter: pygments
+---
+layout: pattern
+title:  "Template Stack Pattern"
+date:   2019-01-01 16:20:00
+categories: patterns
+group_name: Core stack patterns
+group_folder: core-stack
+published: false
+---

-= Pattern: Template Stack
+# Pattern: Template Stack

 A great benefit of defining infrastructure as code is that it's easy to replicate infrastructure.
 This has a variety of uses, including:

-- High availability (provision a new instance of infrastructure on demand in order to fail over to it),
+- *High availability* - provision a new instance of infrastructure on demand in order to fail over to it,
-- Scalability (provision additional instances of infrastructure in different locations),
+- *Scalability* - provision additional instances of infrastructure in different locations,
-- Multiple customers (provision an additional instance of an essentially identical service for each customer),
+- *Multiple customers* - provision an additional instance of an essentially identical service for each customer,
-- Consistency (provision a replica of production in order to deploy and test software),
+- *Consistency* - provision a replica of production in order to deploy and test software,
-- Testability (provision and test an instance of infrastructure after making a change to the code, before applying it to production environments).
+- *Testability* - provision and test an instance of infrastructure after making a change to the code, before applying it to production environments.

-In all of these cases, it is very useful to define an [infrastructure stack](README.adoc) so that it can be used to manage multiple, highly consistent instances.
+In all of these cases, it is useful to define an [infrastructure stack](index.html) so that it can be used to manage multiple, highly consistent instances.
 A stack defined this way is a Template Stack.

 This pattern is similar to the [library stack pattern](library-stack.adoc), in which a single stack definition is used to create multiple instances.
 However, instances of a library stack are normally extended and customized for different purposes, while instances of a template stack are intended to be very consistent.